System-on-Chip for automotive, computing, critical infrastructure, IoT, mobile & security applications

-ID Quantique introduces the world’s smallest true Quantum Random Number Generator (QRNG) chip.
-Based on a technology concept and patent from IDQ, and designed and manufactured in collaboration with our partners SK Telecom, the Quantis QRNG chip harnesses true quantum randomness from the shot noise of a light source captured by a CMOS image sensor.
+Based on a technology concept and patent from IDQ, Quantis QRNG chips harness true quantum randomness from the shot noise of a light source captured by a CMOS image sensor.

 At its core, the QRNG chip contains a light-emitting diode (LED) and an image sensor.
 Due to quantum noise, the LED emits a random number of photons, which are captured and counted by the image sensor’s pixels, giving a series of raw random numbers that can be accessed directly by the user applications.
-These numbers are fed to a randomness-extraction algorithm which distills the entropy of quantum origin to produce random bits in compliancy to NIST 800-90A/B/C standard.
+These numbers are also fed to a random bit Generator algorithm (RGB) which distills further the entropy of quantum origin to produce random bits in compliancy to NIST 800-90A/B/C standard.

 The Quantis QRNG Chip allows live status verification: if a failure is detected in the physical process, the random bit stream is immediately disabled, the user is notified, and an automatic recovery procedure is performed to produce QRNG data again.